Studio City (Macau): Expansion

-Currently under construction, Phase 2 of Studio City's expansion will see the addition of two hotel towers housing approximately 900 rooms, additional gaming areas, a cineplex, an indoor/outdoor water park touted as one of the world's largest, and facilities for meetings, incentives, conferences and exhibitions (MICE).
+Construction of Studio City's Phase 2 began in 2020.
+The expansion included two hotel towers providing approximately 900 rooms, additional gaming areas, a cineplex, an indoor and outdoor water park, and facilities for meetings, incentives, conferences and exhibitions (MICE).

-Near the Taipa Grande Natural Park nature reserve, the two hotel towers are designed to be distanced from each other, creating adequate space for bird migration.
-On 5 May 2021, it was announced that the Macau government had extended the development period under its land concession contract with Studio City to 27 December 2022.
+Located near the Taipa Grande Natural Park nature reserve, the two hotel towers were designed with a separation between them to accommodate bird migration routes.
+On 5 May 2021, the Macau government announced an extension of the development period under its land concession contract with Studio City to 27 December 2022.